 Our hallucination scoring network can recognize artifacts introduced by diverse generative priors, including image diffusion, video diffusion, and multi-view diffusion models.

-Our method effectively eliminates "dreaming" artifacts introduced by diffusion priors
+Our method effectively eliminates hallucination introduced by diffusion priors

 Video Comparison: Navigate through scenes to see corresponding hallucination analysis above